 Any gruelling outdoor activity such as a canoe marathon, long distance cycle ride, backpacking, mountaineering etc. also requires the person to take along enough food, bedding and tools to sustain them for the length of the adventure.
 It is critical to ensure the pack they take is as compact and lightweight as possible.
 Just grab a compact, pre-packed, lightweight bag and rest assured that you have everything that you may need.

-We are extremely proud to be associated with Boswa Bushcraft Survival courses and we represent those courses and a few approved survival products on this website.
+We are extremely proud to be associated with Boswa Bushcraft Survival courses and we represent those courses and a few of their approved survival products on this website.

 We are local suppliers of top of the range survival products in South Africa.
 Our new website is fully compatible with most mobile devices.
 We have one of the largest collections of survival products in South Africa and we sell many survival tools, emergency packs, ration packs, camping foods, freeze dried long term foods, first aid kits, survival courses and other survival products.
 We can supply and deliver products to the whole of South Africa.

-If you have a query, or need a bulk price, drop us an enquiry on our contact form and we will get back to you.
+If you have a query, drop us an enquiry on our contact form and we will get back to you.